What Is A Personality Disorder?

 Cluster A: Odd or eccentric features.

 Cluster A has disorders with behaviors, beliefs and habits that are odd or eccentric.

 People with a cluster B disorder tend to struggle with people and relationships.
 Their behavior is often fueled by emotions or attention from others.

-People with cluster B disorders tend to misinterpret appropriate interpersonal skills.
-They will not realize or take responsibility for these misinterpretations.
-They will also struggle with seeing their own responsibility in interpersonal issues.
-This tends to affect relationships.
+People with cluster B disorders tend to have dramatic and unpredictable behavior patterns.
+They may not realize or take responsibility for their inappropriate behavior, which tends cause to impacted relationships.